Defines a new cast.

 - The function used to perform the cast.
 The function name may be schema-qualified.
-If it is not, the function will be looked up in the schema search path.
+If it is not, Greenplum Database looks for the function in the schema search path.
 The function's result data type must match the target type of the cast.

 - Ordinarily a cast must have different source and target data types.
-However, it is allowed to declare a cast with identical source and target types if it has a cast implementation function with more than one argument.
+However, you are permitted to declare a cast with identical source and target types if it has a cast implementation function that takes more than one argument.
 This is used to represent type-specific length coercion functions in the system catalogs.
 The named function is used to coerce a value of the type to the type modifier value given by its second argument.
-(Since the grammar presently permits only certain built-in data types to have type modifiers, this feature is of no use for user-defined target types.)

-- When a cast has different source and target types and a function that takes more than one argument, it represents converting from one type to another and applying a length coercion in a single step.
+- When a cast has different source and target types and a function that takes more than one argument, the cast converts from one type to another and applies a length coercion in a single step.
 When no such entry is available, coercion to a type that uses a type modifier involves two steps, one to convert between data types and a second to apply the modifier.

 - WITHOUT FUNCTION

-- Indicates that the source type and the target type are binary compatible, so no function is required to perform the cast.
+- Indicates that the source type is binary-coercible to the target type, so no function is required to perform the cast.

 - AS ASSIGNMENT